katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (22 min)
 - Elm team feeling confident.
 Their code feels robust.
 They don't have as many features as they wanted and some of them are a little rough...
 - React team feeling guilty.
 They delivered lots of features but less tests than they should have written and they are aware of some cracks.
+They may also have over zealously imported some libraries that they are only using one feature of.

 ---